Why Croatia is one of the best places for a solo holiday.

 Healthcare and COVID-19

 Last but not least, the standard of health care service in Croatia is generally considered very good, so you don’t need to worry should you fall ill.
-You can get treated for free or at a substantially reduced cost, whilst the UK is still in the EU, if you use a facility or care provider that has a contract with the Croatian Health Insurance Fund (CHIF) and if you have a valid EHIC (European Health Insurance Card) with you.
+You can get treated for free or at a substantially reduced cost, if you use a facility or care provider that has a contract with the Croatian Health Insurance Fund (CHIF) and if you have a valid EHIC (European Health Insurance Card) with you.
+This will continue to be valid until it expires, at which point you will need to replace it with a GHIC.

 Croatia’s overall level of infections has been and continues to be extremely low.
 Due to an early lockdown, the country has only experienced 107 deaths, with virtually no new infections for weeks until 20 June when border controls were relaxed.
 Numbers remain extremely low, and Croatia is one of the safest destinations to travel to in Europe, at present.
 British and EU citizens are now allowed to travel to Croatia if they have pre-booked accommodation.
 This may currently take out the spontaneity out of your solo holiday, but that is a small price to pay in these strange times.